-Then, the CDC says that should receive a vaccination card or printout that tells you what COVID-19 vaccine you received, the date you received it, and where you received it.
+Then, the CDC says that you should receive a vaccination card or printout that tells you what COVID-19 vaccine you received, the date you received it, and where you received it.
 You should also receive a paper or electronic version of a fact sheet that tells you more about the specific COVID-19 vaccine you are being offered.
-(Again, as of this second, only the Pfizer-BioNTech COVID-19 vaccine has been authorized by the FDA.)

 "After that, you can go about your merry way," Dr. Sellick says.